hadirkhan10/hadirkhan10/README.md

 ### Great to see you 👋
 - 🔭 I’m currently working on a research of open source RISC-V based processors
 - 🌱 I’m currently learning an awesome domain of Scala and Chisel for hardware construction in high level programming
-- 📫 How to reach me: hadirkhan10@gmail.com
+- 📫 How to reach me: mhkhan@uit.edu
 <!--
 **hadirkhan10/hadirkhan10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.